-Even if a drug successfully makes it through its clinical trials, it then must win approval from the U.S. Food and Drug Administration (FDA), as noted above.
+Even if a drug successfully makes it through its clinical trials, it then must win approval from the FDA, as noted above.
 A rejection by the FDA typically means the drug will not be brought to market any time soon.

 3. Developing the Market

 FDA approval isn’t the end of the line, though.
 Once a drug is FDA-approved, biotech companies still have to convince doctors to use it, and insurers and healthcare programs to pay for it.

 The company will also likely need to assemble marketing teams to promote the drug to doctors and consumers — or partner with another company to do so.
 These efforts can be costly and can fail to produce consumer demand.

 Biotech companies can enjoy protection from competitors in the form of a patent for 20 years.
 But once the patent runs out, competitors can make their own version of the product, which typically drives stock prices down.